City Guide for: Ettelbruck, Luxembourg

 Metz

-Metz is a city in northeastern France with a rich history and stunning architecture.
-Visit the Metz Cathedral, known for its stained glass windows, explore the Centre Pompidou-Metz modern art museum, and wander through the charming old town.
+Explore Metz, France, a city with a rich history and stunning architecture.
+Visit the Metz Cathedral, one of the tallest cathedrals in France, and explore the Centre Pompidou-Metz, a modern art museum.
+Wander through the city's charming streets and discover its vibrant cultural scene.

 Travel Time